Cancel anytime

 Core Business Areas

-- PSE&G (Public Service Electric and Gas): PSE&G is PSEG's regulated utility segment, providing electricity and natural gas to approximately 2.3 million electric customers and 1.9 million gas customers in New Jersey.
+- PSE&G (Public Service Electric and Gas): New Jersey's largest provider of electric and gas service.
+Delivers energy to roughly 2.3 million electric customers and 1.9 million gas customers.
+Focuses on regulated transmission and distribution.

 Leadership and Structure

-Ralph Izzo is the former Executive Chairman of PSEG.
-Ralph LaRossa is the current President and CEO.
-The organizational structure includes various business units and corporate functions reporting to the CEO.
+Ralph Izzo is the Executive Chairman.
+Ralph LaRossa is the CEO.
+The company has a traditional corporate structure with various departments and business units reporting to the CEO and a board of directors providing oversight.

 Top Products and Market Share